 Caffeine is a mild stimulant.
-Many people drink coffee, tea, or soda for this effect—it helps them feel more awake and alert.
-However, this stimulant effect can also cause jitters, anxiety, and difficulty sleeping.
-Each person's tolerance to caffeine is different.
-As we age, we become more sensitive to the effects of caffeine.
+Many people drink coffee, tea, or soda because it helps them feel more awake and alert.
+However, this stimulant effect can also cause jitters, anxiety, and trouble sleeping.
+Caffeine affects each person differently.
+As we age, caffeine may affect us more.

-- If you are pregnant or nursing—During pregnancy, you may be more sensitive to caffeine.
-Also, caffeine can pass through the placenta and breast milk to your baby.
+- If you are pregnant or nursing—Caffeine may affect you more during pregnancy.
+Also, it can pass through the placenta and breast milk to your baby.

-- If you have a specific medical problem such as high blood pressure or other risk factors for heart attack, gastritis, or ulcers, talk to your doctor about how caffeine affects you in order to determine if you need to cut back.
+- If you have a health problem like high blood pressure or other risk factors for heart attack, gastritis, or ulcers, talk to your doctor about how caffeine affects you.
+You may need to cut back.

-First, you will need to know all the possible sources of caffeine in your diet.
-The following table should help understand the caffeine content of different beverages.
-While chocolate does not contain caffeine, for some people the theobromines in chocolate have similar effects.
-We have also listed the caffeine equivalents for some chocolate products below.
+First, you will need to know where the caffeine in your diet comes from.
+The table below should help you figure out how much caffeine is in different drinks.
+While there is no caffeine in chocolate, other chemicals in chocolate can have similar effects.
+We have listed the caffeine equivalents for some chocolate products below.

 |Common Sources of Caffeine||Serving Size||Average Caffeine Content (mg)|